Netflix/dispatch/docs/user-guide/incident-commander.md

 ### /dispatch-add-timeline-event

 This command helps you add an event to the incident timeline.
-You may use local time (derived from your Slack profile), or Coordinated Universal Time (UTC).
+You may use local time (derived from your Slack profile) or Coordinated Universal Time (UTC).

 ![](../.gitbook/assets/slack-conversation-add-timeline-event.png)